-Among the Rebels, lining out this season is Amy O’Connor.
-At only 22, she is already one of Cork’s most established players.
-Having joined the Cork senior camogie panel in 2014, she now has 4 All-Ireland Senior medals under her belt.
+Rebelette Amy O’Connor is just 22-years-old, and she is already one of Cork’s most established players.
+Having joined the Cork senior camogie panel in 2014, she now has 4 All-Ireland Senior medals under her belt, and last month she was also awarded with her first All Star.
 Quite the achievement really for someone so young, but it comes as no surprise, as sport is in O’Connor’s blood.
 However, her first experience with camogie as a child was perhaps a fluke with a little touch of fate.

 “My cousin had joined his underage hurling team and my aunt bought him all the gear from head to toe.
 The tracksuit, the boots, a helmet, a hurley, a jersey, shorts – everything!
 You name it, he got it – the works!
 But he left after about two weeks so my aunt was left with all the gear that was potentially going to waste.
 She asked my Mam would I like to try it instead of the gear going into the bin.

 “After that, my Dad spent hours every evening after work with me pucking around.
 He never played himself but there was hardly a day in my childhood I’d say where we didn’t go to the park for a puck around.”